shivermetim/public-file-dump/tims-book-wishlists/Priority.md

 - Gray, Donald. *The 1927-28 Prayer Book Crisis.
 Vol. 2.* SCM, 2006.
 - Gray, Donald. *The 1927-28 Prayer Book Crisis.
 Vol. 1.* SCM, 2005.
 - Handschy, Daniel J., et al., editors. *A Eucharist-Shaped Church: Prayer, Theology, Mission.* Lexington Books, 2022.
+- Perczel, István, et al., editors. *The Eucharist in Theology and Philosophy: Issues of Doctrinal History in East and West from the Patristic Age to the Reformation.* Leuven University Press, 2005.
 ### Liturgical Texts
 - Atwell, Robert. *Celebrating the Saints: Daily Spiritual Readings for the Calendars of the Church of England, the Church of Ireland, the Scottish Episcopal Church & the Church in Wales.* Canterbury Press, 2017.
 - Buchanan, Colin Ogilvie, editor. *Latest Anglican Liturgies, 1976-1984.* SPCK ; Grove Books, 1985.